kstenerud/concise-encoding/cbe-specification.md

 ### Array Elements

 Array elements have a fixed type and size, determined by the [array type](#supported-array-types).
-Length fields in array chunks represent the number of *elements*, so for example a uint32 array chunk of length 3 contains 12 bytes of array data (3 elements x 4 bytes per element), and a bit array chunk of length 10 would contain 2 bytes of array data (10 elements, 8 elements per byte).
+Length fields in array chunks represent the number of *elements*, so for example a uint32 array chunk of length 3 contains 12 bytes of array data (3 elements x 4 bytes per element), and a bit array chunk of length 10 would contain 2 bytes of array data (10 elements, 8 elements per byte, padded to an 8-bit boundary).

 ### Array Forms

-All arrays have a [chunked form](#chunked-form), and many also have a [short form](#short-form).
+All array types have a [chunked form](#chunked-form), and many also have a [short form](#short-form).

 **Examples**: